Laura6826/pands-weekly-tasks/README.md

 - The exception *'FileNotFoundError'* was applied, should the user input an incorrect location for the text to be analyised.
 - The user was them prompted to enter the location of the file to be analyised: ''Please enter the location of the text file to be analyised: ', with any additional white space removed with the command, *'strip()'*.
 - The file submitted was run through the code, with the user recieving the following output: *'This file contains {e_occurrences} iterations of the letter 'e'.'*

+**When run:**

+- The user will be prompted: .
+  -Please enter the location of the text file to be analyised: .
+ Once the user has entered a valid location for the file to be analyised, the program will print:
+  - This file contains 1260 iterations of the letter 'e'.

 **Associated Code:**